psimonazzi/mognet/README.md

 * ``HUP (1)``: Updates the index file and reloads it in the server, clearing the content cache.
 Also reloads the configuration.
 Use this when you update the site contents, HTML templates or configuration (not needed when you update CSS and other static files);

-* ``USR1 (10)``: Prints a JSON structure representing the current index and content cache which are stored in-memory by the server.
-Useful for quick debug;
+* ``USR1 (10)``: Prints a JSON structure representing the current contents stored in-memory by the server.
+Useful for quick debugging;

 * ``USR2 (12)``: Prints various info on the running server: version, configuration, memory usage, process id.

+The process PID for the currently running server is stored in ``/var/run/mognet.pid`` by default.

 If you have redirected the server standard output to a file, of course to see what Mognet says you will have to open that file.